 It was the poster child for the Arab Spring.
 Egypt looked in 2011 like the model for a revitalized Middle East, as young demonstrators jamming a Cairo square swept away half a century of military dictatorship.
 The euphoria soon faded.
-Egypt’s first freely elected civilian president was removed by the army in his first year, accused of hoarding power and failing to revive the economy.
-Now stability and jobs are the biggest concerns.
-With another military strongman in power after a May election, the country’s revolution has come full circle.
-Whether it was a vote for democracy is an open question.
+Egypt’s first freely elected civilian president was removed by the army in his first year after provoking further protests by citizens who accused him of hoarding power for his Islamist party.
+With stability overtaking democracy as the public’s bigger concern, Egyptians elected another military strongman their leader in 2014.
+Focused on restoring order and reviving the economy, President Abdel-Fattah El-Sisi, a former army chief, has returned to the repressive measures of the past.
+Egypt’s revolution has come full circle.

 Military leaders have shaped Egypt’s history for more than 3,000 years.
 The army commander Horemheb quelled strife after the child-pharaoh Tutankhamen died in 1322 BC with no successor; a military junta then ruled for 13 generations.
 Slave soldiers known as Mamluks arrived in the early 1250s and created political, social and economic networks over a 500-year rule.
-Cairo, located along a major trade route between the East and West, became what 14th-century Arab historian Ibn Khaldun called “the center of the universe and the garden of the world.”
-After stagnating under British rule, General Gamal Abdel Nasser sought to re-establish Egypt’s pre-eminent position, nationalizing the Suez Canal and leading Arabs in wars against Israel.
-As Egypt’s ruling general in 1978, Anwar Sadat signed a U.S.-brokered peace treaty.
-The regime survived an Islamist insurgency in the 1990s, though it became increasingly ossified and wealth failed to trickle down and improve the lives of ordinary citizens.
+Egypt stagnated under British rule.
+After independence, President Gamal Abdel Nasser, a general, sought to re-establish the country’s eminence, nationalizing the Suez Canal and leading Arabs in wars against Israel.
+As Egypt’s ruling general in 1978, Anwar Sadat signed a U.S.-brokered peace treaty with Israel.
+His successor, Hosni Mubarak, an air force commander, survived an Islamist insurgency in the 1990s, though his regime became ossified and wealth failed to trickle down to ordinary citizens.
 Egypt is the Arab world’s most populous nation, and half its 85 million people are under the age of 25.
-The military still controls large segments of the economy — with commercial interests from food manufacturing to road building and real estate.
+The military controls large segments of the economy — with commercial interests from food manufacturing to real estate.

 The Reference Shelf

-- A March 2014 Carnegie Endowment Organization report by Michele Dunne and Scott Williamson, “Egypt’s Unprecedented Instability by the Numbers.”
+- A March 2014 Carnegie Endowment Organization report, “Egypt’s Unprecedented Instability by the Numbers.”

-- Congressional Research Service report from January 2014 on Egypt’s relations with the U.S.
+- Congressional Research Service report on U.S.-Egyptian relations.